OriHoch/kube-ip-dns-updater/README.md

 # kube-ip-dns-updater

-Run it as an initContainer on a Kubernetes pod using hostPort and it will update the node's IP in Cloudflare's DNS.
+Run it as an initContainer on a Kubernetes pod using hostPort and it will update the node's IP in Cloudflare or Route53 DNS.

 ## Quickstart

-Create the required secret, for example:
+Create the required secret -

+### Cloudflare

 ```
 kubectl create secret generic kube-ip-dns-updater-test \